 What We Do

-CyArk works across three principal areas: Conservation, Recovery and Discovery.
+CyArk works across three principal areas: conservation, recovery and discovery.
 We assist those who work to manage and preserve these sites by providing engineering drawings and detailed maps to assist in critical conservation work.
-We also capture a comprehensive record of the site that can be used in recovery efforts following damage or catastrophiv loss.
-And finally we strive to share our data in powerful ways, including truly immersive experiences that convey the power of these places.
+We also capture a comprehensive record of the site that can be used in recovery efforts following damage or catastrophic loss.
+And finally, we strive to share our data in powerful ways, including truly immersive experiences that convey the power of these places.

 How We Do It

-We use state of the art reality capture technology to create a holisitic and accurate 3D surface model of these sites.
+We use state of the art reality capture technology to create a holistic and accurate 3D surface model of these sites.
 We use LiDAR or laser scanning as well as high resolution imagery from the ground and from drones that is processed and combined into one model.
-This model forms the basis for many of our activites at CyArk, from the creation of accurate engineering drawings to beautiful and immersive Virtual Reality environments.
+This model forms the basis for many of our activities at CyArk, from the creation of accurate engineering drawings to beautiful and immersive virtual reality environments.